valory-xyz/mech-tools-dev/docs/index.md

 Specifically, the Mech Marketplace enables:

 - **Effortless Mech Deployment**
-Any agent registered in the Olas Service Registry can deploy a Mech contract with minimal inputs, allowing rapid service offering and on-chain payment collection.
+Any AI agent registered in the Olas Service Registry can deploy a Mech contract with minimal inputs, allowing rapid service offering and on-chain payment collection.

 - **Seamless Task Requests**
 Requesters can submit service requests directly through the Mech Marketplace.
 On-chain contracts handle payments and service delivery transparently between requesters and Mechs.